IsmaelRasul/Dissertation-Results-01-05-2020/README.md

 # Dissertation-Results-01-05-2020

-Here you will find the raw kali outputs for all tests carried out with all three tools, Recommender, Gyoithon and DeepExploit
+Here you will find the raw outputs for all tests carried out with all three tools, Recommender, Gyoithon and DeepExploit in their respected folders.